-David Clifton is quoted in a Gambling Compliance article (that can be downloaded below) commenting on the grant by the Isle of Man Gambling Supervision Commission to eSports fantasy league and betting site ESP.bet of its first virtual good and currencies licence.
+David Clifton is quoted in a Gambling Compliance article (that can be downloaded below) commenting on the grant by the Isle of Man Gambling Supervision Commission to eSports fantasy league and betting site ESP.bet of its first virtual goods and currencies licence.

 David comments that, in his view, the major hurdle that will have had to be overcome will have been that related to anti-money laundering (“AML”) and combating the financing of terrorism (“CFT”) controls, but the GSC has made life easier in this respect by coming up with its own AML/CFT Guidance for Virtual Currencies, also downloadable below.